aranya-project/aranya/README.md

 Aranya has been designed with an emphasis on security, efficiency, and portability.

+The root cause of cyber insecurity is complexity; and yet when we attempt to protect our systems, our solution is to add more.

+Software developers must not expect customers to mitigate defects using external security tools and an endless cycle of patching.
+Software must become secure by design.

+Aranya is our contribution to this effort.
+It is a batteries-included tool which allows developers to produce software with built-in micro-segmentation.
+This complete solution covers access management with user onboarding, authentication and authorization, freeing the developer to focus on the problem they wish to solve.

+For users, software built on Aranya is less complex to operate securely, and is secure regardless of the network it is run on.

 More documentation on Aranya is provided here:
 [Aranya Documentation](https://github.com/aranya-project/docs)